TopVillas/api-docs/listing.md

 ## **Listing File Format**

-The listing data files provided by the **Static Listing Data API** conform to the following XML schema:
+The listing data files provided by the **Listing Data API** conform to the following XML schema:
 [https://gstatic.com/localfeed/local_feed.xsd](https://gstatic.com/localfeed/local_feed.xsd)

 However, some optional fields defined in the schema are **always omitted**, while others are **always included** to maintain consistency.